jeonghanlee/epicsarchiverap-env/docs/README.rocky8.md

 # Archiver Appliance for ONLY Rocky 8

 This is the Rocky 8.4 (Green Obsidian) specific installation guide.
-Technically, CentOS8 is the same one, but some make rules do not support.
-Please use Debian 11 or Rocky 8 instead.
+Technically, CentOS8 is the same one, but some make rules are not supported.
+Please use Debian 11 or Rocky 8.

 ## Init